 NEVER pick your rat up by the tail.

 Rats are relatively clean animals so do not need to be groomed regularly.

 Neutering is not routinely performed in rats as any anaesthetic can prove risky for them.
 If you do not want your rats to have litters, then keep males and females in separate cages.

-> You should be feeding your rat a good quality pelleted food.
-Ensure you choose a ‘nugget’ food, rather than muesli-style.
-With the muesli-style diets, they pick out the parts that they like and leave the parts that they don’t, which means that they may not get all of their required nutrients.
+You should be feeding your rat a good quality pelleted food.
+Ensure you choose a ‘nugget’ food, rather than a muesli-style.
+With the muesli-style diets, they pick out the parts they like and leave the parts they don’t, which means that they may not get all of their required nutrients.
 Nugget-style pellets prevent this selective feeding, as each pellet has an equal amount of nutrients.
 Finally, you can also give your rat some fresh greens, but not too many!
 Try to choose foods that are low in fat, such as carrot, apple and broccoli.
 They also love sunflower seeds, but these are quite high in fat so be careful not to give them too often.
 Take care if you are thinking of changing their diet, and always ensure you change foods over gradually, over a period of 10 days.

-> Common Health Problems
+Common Health Problems